 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-Loop electrosurgical excision procedure (LEEP) uses a wire loop heated by electric current to remove cells and tissue as part of the diagnosis and treatment for abnormal or cancerous conditions in a woman’s lower genital tract.
+Loop electrosurgical excision procedure (LEEP) uses a wire loop heated by electric current to remove cells and tissue in a woman’s lower genital tract.
+It is used as part of the diagnosis and treatment for abnormal or cancerous conditions.

 With LEEP, an electric current passes through the fine wire loop to cut away a thin layer of abnormal tissue.
-This tissue will be sent to the lab for examination.
+This tissue will be sent to the lab for testing.
 LEEP can also remove abnormal cells to allow healthy tissue to grow.

 LEEP may also be used to assist in the diagnosis or treatment of the following conditions:

 Your healthcare provider may have other reasons to recommend LEEP.

 If you are allergic to or sensitive to medications, iodine, or latex, tell your healthcare provider.

 If you are pregnant or think you could be, tell your healthcare provider.